lolautruche/EzCoreExtraBundle/Resources/doc/themes.md

 When you call a given template, the system will look for it in the first configured theme.
 If it cannot be found, the system will fallback to all other configured themes for your current SiteAccess.

+> Also applies to assets

 Under the hood, theming system uses Twig namespaces.
 As such, Twig is the only supported template engine.

+For assets, it uses Symfony Asset component with asset packages.

 ## Terminology
 * **Design**: Collection of themes.